Geopolitical Tensions

 Pressures on Markets

-In current circumstances, analysts point that the size of the fall will depend on how large and long lasting the conflict will be.
+In current circumstances, analysts point out that the size of the fall will depend on how large and long-lasting the conflict is.

 In times of conflict, investors often head toward safe havens.
-Thus, investment movement could go towards gold again which has had multiple record highs one after the other.
+Thus, investment flows could return to gold again, which has had multiple record highs in a row.
 So far, in 2026, gold prices have increased 22%.
-Meanwhile, silver is another safe haven investors could head towards causing another surge in the precious metal’s already boisterous year.
+Meanwhile, silver is another safe haven investors could head towards, causing another surge in the precious metal’s already boisterous year.

-Additionally, these tensions have raised concerns about the safety of merchant vessels in and around the Arabian/Persian Gulf.
+These tensions have raised concerns about the safety of merchant vessels in and around the Arabian/Persian Gulf.
 According to Lloyd’s List, several carriers are being rerouted due to heightened risks and port standstills.
-Several container shopping carriers have reversed or diverted from Hormuz, thus rerouting vessels away from the Suez Canal.
+Several container shipping carriers have reversed or diverted from Hormuz, thus rerouting vessels away from the Suez Canal.
+For instance, shipping giant Maersk announced that it will temporarily pause the passage of its vessels through the Suez Canal and instead reroute them around the Cape of Good Hope.
+The shipping giant also announced that it is suspending all vessel crossings in the Strait of Hormuz until further notice.

-It is being reported that in some cases insurers are cancelling policies for shipping operation in waters around the conflict.
-According to the Financial Times, many war risk insurers submitted cancellation notices on Saturday 28th February, for policies covering ships moving through the key oil chokepoint.
-Additionally, insurance prices for ships travelling through the gulf are rising by more than half.
+It is being reported that in some cases, insurers are cancelling policies for shipping operations in waters around the conflict.
+According to the Financial Times, many war risk insurers submitted cancellation notices on Saturday, 28th February, for policies covering ships moving through the key oil chokepoint.
+Additionally, insurance prices for ships travelling through the Gulf are rising by more than half.
 Furthermore, it is expected that after cancelling policies, insurers will negotiate coverage at higher prices.

 If you see something out of place or would like to contribute to this story, check out our Ethics and Policy section.